b Class Description

 Any architectural subject is highly suitable for pen and ink work.
 Architects have used this medium for centuries to represent their designs to the clients.
-This beautiful old house is a very suitable subject for our pen and ink drawing lesson.
+This beautiful Victorian Gothic style house is a very suitable subject for our pen and ink drawing lesson.

 In this lesson you will learn: